-Cattrall's lashing out at Parker, in the midst of what must be unbearable grief, speaks more to the amount of pain Cattrall is currently in than how much she actually hates Sarah Jessica Parker.
+Cattrall’s lashing out at Parker, in the midst of what must be unbearable grief, speaks more to the amount of pain Cattrall is currently in than how much she actually hates Sarah Jessica Parker.
 It’s abundantly clear now that, yes, Parker and Cattrall don’t get along.
-But it's also pretty obvious that if they weren't both women, this story probably wouldn't get such a dizzying array of reporting around it.
+But it’s also pretty obvious that if they weren’t both women, this story wouldn’t attract such a dizzying array of reporting.

 To put it in perspective, did you know about Jamie Foxx and LL Cool J’s feud?
 The longstanding one that even caused a fight to break out on the set of Oliver Stone’s Any Given Sunday?
 No?
 Well, cops were called and everything, but few people have since questioned their friendship, even when they occasionally work together.

 In her Instagram post directed at Sarah Jessica Parker, Cattrall also left a link to a New York Post piece from last year, titled Inside the mean-girls culture that destroyed ‘Sex and the City.’
 That headline is telling.
 “Mean girls”, both in the movie of the same name and the book it was based on, is a reference to a specific kind of teenage girl.
 Applying it to successful, middle-aged career women is belittling, at best.

 There is a twisted pleasure embedded in our culture that comes with seeing two women hate each other.
 It's the reason brawls are such an important part of female-centric reality shows (see The Real Housewives and Little Women).
 It's the reason the Katy Perry-Taylor Swift rift has been dissected far more thoroughly than rapper beefs between men.
 (Even Drake v.
 Meek Mill!)